-Mike was born 1 November 1887, the son of Mountain Horse and Sikski.
+Mike 'Miistatisomitai' Mountain Horse was born in 1988, the son of Mountain Horse and Sikski.
 His mother Sikski belonged to the Holy Women’s Society (Motokix) and his father to the powerful Horn Society.

 By 1914 he was serving as a cadet instructor with the 23rd Alberta Rangers.